Year of graduation: 2002

 How did studying at Plymouth change your career aspirations and plans?

 The key thing was that studying at Plymouth enabled me to achieve my career plans, rather than change them.
-At the age of 36 I am the Managing Director of a company employing 60 people doing eight million pounds-worth of great civil engineering projects each year.
 The foundation for everything I’ve achieved in my career was my degree at Plymouth.

 What is your favourite memory of studying for your degree at Plymouth?